Demons registration for 2D empirical wavelet transforms: Numerical experiments

 \subsection{Application to texture segmentation}

-Analyzing the structure and chemical properties of self-assembled monolayers of organic molecules is the core of many applications in nanoscience and nanotechnology \cite{love2005self,gooding2003self}.
+In this section, we illustrate the relevance of the proposed Empirical wavelet transform in the segmentation of scanning tunneling microscope images.
+Analyzing the structure and chemical properties of self-assembled monolayers of organic molecules is the core of many applications in nanoscience and nanotechnology~\cite{love2005self,gooding2003self}.
 These properties result in variations in the textures that are crucial to identify.
-Recently, Empirical Curvelet Wavelet Transform (EWT-Curvelet), obtained by partitioning the Fourier domain in scales and angles \cite{Gilles2013a}, has shown to provide relevant texture features for scanning tunneling microscope images of self-assembled monolayers \cite{guttentag2016hexagons,bui2020segmentation}.
-In this section, we explore the relevance of the proposed Empirical Wavelet Transform for this task.
+Recently, Empirical Curvelet Wavelet Transform (EWT-Curvelet), obtained by partitioning the Fourier domain in scales and angles~\cite{Gilles2013a}, has been shown to provide relevant texture features for scanning tunneling microscope images of self-assembled monolayers~\cite{guttentag2016hexagons,bui2020segmentation,guttentag2016surface}.
+In particular, the~EWT-Curvelet based segmentation outperforms the state-of-the-art methods for this task~\cite{bui2020segmentation}.
+Therefore, we propose a comparison of our approach with the latter.